aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

     ```bash
     wscat -c  wss://<API-ID>.execute-api.<Region>.amazonaws.com/dev?proto=https
     ```
 1. On the next prompt, add the input parameters.
+Replace the input bucket name.
 It can be tested with other language codes as well.
     ```bash
     { "bucketName": "<input-bucket-name>", "objectKey": "audio.ogg", "inputLanguageCode": "en-IN", "outputLanguageCode" : "Hindi |hi-IN" }
     ```